 Chitral Museum.
 Photo by Hector Salazar.

 The Langlands School and College, Chitral.
 The Langlands School and College, Chitral, formerly known as Sayurj Public School was founded in 1979.
 Major Geoffrey D Langlands, a Briton educationist, has finally retired at the age of 94 and handed over the charge to 58-years old Carey Schofield in 2012.
 Read more about Major Geoffrey D. Langlands.

 Hindukush Heights Hotel, Chitral.
 Hindukush Heights is the best hotel in Chitral.
 Tatler, UK, in its travel guide 2010 ranks it among “the best 101 hotels in the world”.
 The hotel is run by its owner Siraj Ulmulk, an ex PIA pilot, and his wife Ghazalla Ulmulk.
 Hindukush Heights has a branch of their hotel at Mastuj in northern of Chitral.
-For more details and reservation, please see the website www.hindukush.com.pk
+For more details and reservation, please see their website (www.hindukush.com.pk).

 Children Enjoying Snow in Chitral